BillClinton/Appunto-Auth/README.md

 ### Update Codeigniter configuration files

 #### Include Reference to Hook in hooks.php
-Appunto Auth authenticates the user in a pre-controller hook.
+Appunto Auth authenticates the user in a post_controller_constructor hook.
 The hook function resides in the Appunto_auth.php library file.
 A reference to this hook must be included in CodeIgniter's config/hooks.php file using the following format:

 ```